ustart-dev/ustart/docs/docs/first-example-1.md

 title: First Example (part 1)
 ---

-After installing uStart, you now have a skeleton to work from for your specific app.
+After initializing your project, you now have a skeleton to work from for your specific app.
 The following shows a basic example to continue with.

 ## Directory Structure